qatshana/Cool.AI/README.md

 ```

 ## Performance & Results

-Convergence (DDP Model): 100% of samples
- Average temp convergence rate: 9.9 steps
+Table below depicts the performance of two models: Linear model and DDPG model.
+DDPG converged for all samples (10,000 samples) with an average convergence rate at 9.9 steps whereas Linear model failed to converge in 56% of cases with an average convergence rate of 115 steps

 ![alt text](https://github.com/qatshana/Cool.AI/blob/master/images/results_table.png)

-The charts below depicts the typical performance for a Linear model vs. DDPG model.
+The charts below depict the typical performance for a Linear model vs. DDPG model.
 As shown in the graph, DDPG system sometimes overshoot but always converge to target.
 However, Linear system fluctuate around target temp and fails to coverage - error is function of step size used.
-In the case below, target temprature was set to 22 C and Linear system output temprature fluctuates between 20 and 24 C
+In the case below, target temperature was set to 22 C and Linear system output temperature fluctuates between 20 and 24 C

 ![alt text](https://github.com/qatshana/Cool.AI/blob/master/images/ddpg_overshoot.png)
 ![alt text](https://github.com/qatshana/Cool.AI/blob/master/images/linear_fluctuate_1.png)

-Distribution graphs below show the distribution for steps needed to converage for two systems (Linear vs. DDPG) for 10,000 samples.
+Distribution graphs below show the distribution for steps needed to coverage for two systems (Linear vs. DDPG) for 10,000 samples.
 DDPG system converged for all samples with a maximum number of convergence steps at 20 with mean at 9.9 steps and standard deviation at 3.9.
 Linear system performance was poor as the system failed to coverage in 56% of cases

 ![alt text](https://github.com/qatshana/Cool.AI/blob/master/images/distribution.png)